kfogel/mailaprop/README.md

 As you start typing a name or an address, a popup window offers the possible matches so far.
-The matches are ordered based on how often and how recently those addresses occurred in your email stream;
-sending to an address counts more heavily than receiving from it.
+The matches are ordered based on how often and how recently those addresses occur in all your email, with sending to an address counting for more than receiving from it.

 To the right of each address, mailaprop shows the date you last interacted with it, that is, the most recent date you sent to or